Jlde54/JS_React_HRnet/README.md

 - It also contains the .json files showing the visuals of the performance status.
 Open the .json files with : https://googlechrome.github.io/lighthouse/viewer/ and select the file.

+- The .har files are also added in order to show the network calls performances (HTTP requests, response sizes, and load times).
+Open the .har files with : https://openreplay.com/tools/har-file-viewer/

 - The page creating new employee has a performance of 90% with jQuery against 98% with React.

-- The page listing the employees has a performance of 98% with jQuery against 98% with React.
+- The page listing the employees has a performance of 96% with jQuery against 98% with React.

 # License